-Hey launched a few months ago to much fanfare.
+Hey launched in the summer of 2020 to much fanfare.
 From the same team that launched Basecamp, Hey is their love letter to email.
 Hey brings a lot of excellent features to its service, but the problem for a lot of people is that it’s tied to an email service.
 If you are looking for a new email address, and Hey’s features interest you, it might be worth checking out.
 For $99/year, you get some excellent features like read receipt blocking, email screening, reply later reminders, and a focus “imbox” that contains only essential items as it filters out other items into things to review later.

 AirMail has been around for many years, and it’s one of the most common third-party mail apps that I see mentioned on the Internet.
 AirMail supports all the major email accounts like iCloud, Exchange, Outlook, Google, Yahoo, IMAP, etc.